 The Challenges of Direct-to-Consumer Sales

-Opening up a D2C channel and working with dealers and retailers may be a small step forward.
+Opening up a DTC business channel and working with dealers and retailers may be a small step forward.
 Transitioning from just manufacturing into direct selling takes marketing, branding, and inventory management tasks.
 A channel partner can help support the brand in small milestones by offering your product while you focus on the added responsibilities.

 Dependent on E-Commerce

+Thinking of a more direct sale for your products?
 At first, it’s incredibly tricky and ill-advised to open multiple physical locations while concentrating on manufacturing, meaning most sales will happen online.
 Dealers and retailers get your product seen in shops all without the cost of having a brick and mortar location just for your product alone.
 Staging your products in a retail location with similar products will put your brand in front of consumers that are already seeking a product like yours.

 For example, if you are selling a new brand of winter wear targeted just for women, then seeking partnerships with small retailers who cater to women’s apparel could be the first step in transitioning to a physical location.